 PLEASE DO NOT PUT YOUR STUDENT IN THIS POSITION – THANK YOU!

-If you anticipatethat it will be difficult for your student to perform 20 independent histories, please notify Dr. Rubin right away (at one of numbers immediately below).
+If you anticipate that it will be difficult for your student to perform 20 independent histories, please notify Dr. Konopack right away.

 This is a course requirement that every student must meet.
-If you anticipate that it will be difficult for your student to perform independent histories, please notify Dr. Rubin right away (at one of numbers immediately below).
+If you anticipate that it will be difficult for your student to perform independent histories, please notify Dr. Konopack right away.

 Have students present patients to you and give feedback on the presentations